DealNews is reader-supported.

 Keep an Eye Out for Bundles and Partnerships

 Sometimes, buying a Roku device might come bundled with extended free trials or discounts on specific streaming services – check the box or product description for these deals.
-Additionally, consider broader streaming service bundles (like the popular Disney Plus/Hulu/ESPN Plus combo) to lower your overall monthly streaming costs, even if you don't subscribe through Roku, you'll still watch them on your Roku device.
+Additionally, consider broader streaming service bundles (like the popular Disney Plus/Hulu/ESPN Unlimited combo) to lower your overall monthly streaming costs, even if you don't subscribe through Roku, you'll still watch them on your Roku device.

 Be Smart About Subscription Management